francesjgonzales/final-proj4/README.md

 </dl>

-**User Profile**
+**User Profiles**

+Majority of the users demographics are based on:
 - Male, between 20 years old to 40 years old.
-- college to working men
+- majority of users are college to working men
 - active in social media

-**Wireframe**
+- shoe enthusiast
+- shoe reseller

+1. **Specific buyer who buys for personal use or shoe reseller**
+    - someone who is looking for specific model of a shoe brand
+    - a registered user of the website who will be lead to 'login' page to access his profile
+    - likes to check on reviews in 'review' section of the page

+2. **Browser**
+    - someone who is casually browsing through the 'landing page'
+    - likes to research more about the shoe brand and price by checking out the 'landing page', 'most popular' and 'new release' products
+    - a non-member or guest of the website

+3. **Admin**
+    - a superuser who will login through the 'admin' page to access the backend page of the website
+    - someone who uploads or updates the product information, images and prices
+    - someone who has the information about the shoes new releases and shoe purchases

+#### DESIGN

+- I'm using **Abril Fatface** font by Google Fonts.
+I picked this for its contemporary style and bold type represents a strong emphasis on the webpage.
+This font is complemented by Open sans type which will be used for body text, prices, shoe models and reviews,

+- **Color** used will be black and white.
+I observed that most shoe websites have a plain background.
+This is to showcase the product details and design.

+- I'm takinga simplistic approach on this website since the focus will be on the shoes.

+- This will be mobile responsive which can be viewed in tablets and mobile phones as well.

+#### WIREFRAME

 Here's the link to [desktop wireframe](https://www.figma.com/proto/UOeEbZ3kND6oXprh5DoQfc/theNewSole?node-id=4%3A677&viewport=-353%2C-728%2C0.31433194875717163&scaling=min-zoom) and [mobile wireframe](https://www.figma.com/proto/UOeEbZ3kND6oXprh5DoQfc/theNewSole?node-id=14%3A3&viewport=132%2C985%2C0.1892523318529129&scaling=scale-down)

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+Here are what I inted to feature in the website

 ### Existing Features
+- **Search bar** - this allows user who wants to check on shoe model's availability or shoe sizes.
+It will lead to a display result page.
+- **Add to cart** -
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+allows users X to achieve Y, by having them fill out Z
 - ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.